mristuccia/exiftool/README.md

 ### Description

-*MR: Forked to add some features for personal need:
+*Marco Ristuccia: Forked to add some features for personal need:*

 1. Added the ability to pass extra flags.
 For now only the "IGNORE_MINOR" flag is supported, more will come.
    Sample: